Universities Business Challenge

 What is expected of you?

 The Universities Business Challenge is intended to be a fun and interactive way of developing your skills and employability.
 You will be working as part of a team and your contribution will have a direct impact on your other team members.
 As such it is vital that you are fully committed to taking part throughout the whole process.
-All participants are must commit to the following:

-- They can attend the participant briefing/watch the recording
+- They can attend the participant briefing.

 - They are prepared to meet with their team mates to work together during the trading periods.